owenfriend24/temple/5_timeseries_analyses/1_timeseries_analyses.md

-## Psychophysiological interaction (PPI) - enhanced or decreased connectivity at triplet boundaries
+## Psychophysiological interaction (PPI) - functional connectivity at triplet boundaries
-1. extract .txt timeseries of eigenvalue (first principal component) from selected region of interest
+1. extract .txt timeseries of eigenvalue from selected region of interest
   * assumes subject's mask for selected ROI has already been created in native functional space
   * .txt file will be saved in sub/univ/ppi and is formatted for use in either enhanced (ppi) or decreased (ppi_inverse) connectivity analyses
   * parameters: